DarkStarSystems/cmake-conan-plugin-template/README.md

 ## Build

 To build the plugin, use `./build.sh`.
-This runs `cmake --preset default` to configure, and then `cmake --build --preset default` to do the build using the configured build tool (cmake's default is Makefiles).
+This runs `cmake --preset Release` to configure, and then `cmake --build --preset Release` to do the build using the configured build tool (cmake's default is Makefiles).

 The configure step invokes `conan` to build/install the dependencies.
 In this template, I've used the `spdlog` logging framework based on `fmt` as a sample dependency, just to show how the system works.

+The `CMakePresets.json` file is configured to
 ## Notes

 * To use a different generator, e.g. "Ninja Multi-Config":
-  > [!NOTE]
-  > This only works with the conan-cmake integration, i.e. cmake as driver,
-  > and only with the default preset.
-(But you can pass `--config` to specify build type.)

   ```sh
   cmake --preset default -G "Ninja Multi-Config"
   cmake --build --preset default --config Debug
   cmake --build --preset default --config Release
   ```

   (this is in `./build-ninja.sh`)

+> [!NOTE]
+> This only works with the conan-cmake integration, i.e. cmake as driver,
+> and only with the default preset.
+(But you can pass `--config` to specify build type.)

 > [!CAUTION]
 > I haven't yet found out how to do a manual `conan install` invocation
-  > using a multi-config
+> using a multi-config generators.

 * To do a build with a manual `conan install` invocation, do it like this:
   ```sh